 A Love-Hate Relationship

 As much as it is loved for its beauty, it is also a roadway filled with dread.
-In the south there’s its traffic that never seems to let up.
-To the north its winding hairpin turns, steep drop offs on one side, and in-your-face grassy hills rising up on the other may make you think twice about this trip.
+In the south, there’s the problem of traffic that never seems to let up.
+To the north, its winding hairpin turns, steep drop-offs on one side, and in-your-face grassy hills rising up on the other may make you think twice about this trip.
 And let us not forget to add the inevitable landslides when there is rain occasionally rendering it impassable.

 Speed limits along the Shoreline Highway are often 15-25 mph.
 It may even be slower when driving behind an 18-wheeler or recreational vehicle.
 But there are also sections where it’s perfectly safe to go 60.

 As you travel north near The Sea Ranch, you may encounter a few road obstacles as well.
-One of the more unique ones you could run into is the random cow or two trying to find that perfect patch of grass on the other side of the .
+One of the more unique ones you could run into is the random cow or two trying channeling its inner chicken as it tries to find that perfect patch of grass on the other side of the road.

 You’ll also need to be vigilant of tree branches that may have snapped off.
 This frequently happens farther north in the area between Stillwater Cove and Stewart’s Point.

-To learn more on how to prepare your car for travel in El Niño’s rainy conditions click here.
+To learn more about how to prepare your car for travel in El Niño’s rainy conditions click here.

 Take a Picture as You Take a Breather

-But there’s no worries with all the turnouts along the way.
+But there are no worries with all the turnouts along the way on the coast highway.
 Just pull over to the side to recapture your breath, steady your nerves, and take incredible photos to record this drive of a lifetime.

 Have you taken this drive before?
-What are you memories or favorite tips for the first-timer about to set out?
+What are your memories or favorite tips for the first-timer about to set out?
 We’d love to have you share them in the comments below.

 And the next time you travel the Shoreline Highway consider booking your rest stop at at Sea Ranch Abalone Bay!BOOK NOW